 - Mellow the onions if they taste too sharp.
 Soak the sliced onion in a bowl of cold water for about 10 minutes, then drain it well.
 This softens the bite so it blends nicely into the salad.

-- Always taste and adjust the seasoning before serving this Mediterranean cucumber salad.
+- Always taste and adjust the seasoning before serving this Mediterranean cucumber yogurt salad.
 A little extra salt, lemon juice, or herbs can make a big difference.

 Recipe FAQs